YunoHost-Apps/aeneria_ynh/README.md

 ## Comming from Pilea

-æneria is the new name Pilea.
+æneria is the new name of Pilea.
 This new name came whith a brand new version.

 This new version instroduce some breaking changes in data structure : migration from Pilea can't be done automaticly.
 But don't worry, if you want to migrate from Pilea, and keep all of your data, follow [this documentation]().